If a board game is successful, it’s almost inevitable that it will receive an expansion or two in months and years after release.

 Small World: River World (2016)

 This is another map pack, where landmasses are divided by water (rivers), making them less passable, which changes the flow of gameplay.
-Four maps are included (for different player counts) and they are two-sided, for Small World and Small World Underground.
+Four maps are included (for different player counts) and they are once more double-sided, for Small World and Small World Underground.

 Small World: Sky Islands (2017)